Antonio-Kim/docs/frontend/css/css_start_here.md

   will be 12px \* 0.5 = 6px.
 The rem in this case, will be based on root element instead of relative.
 - Inline element: takes up only the exact amount of space it needs for its content, similar to `<span>` or `<a>` elements
 - Block elements: placed in new line and takes the full width of their available space unless given specific width.
+- flex-basis: sets initial size the browser should use when calculating the amount of space the element needs
+- flex-shrink: allows browser to shrink smaller size assigned by flex-basis value if there's not enough room for the element in the container
+- Pseudo-class: added to selector to target specific state
+- Pseudo-element: allows selection of specific part of the element

 In terms of positioning items, two main concepts in css are: